ARM-software/arm-trusted-firmware/docs/components/rme/rme-userguide.rst

 -----------------------------------

 This is a prototype to bootstrap TF-A on an RME enabled FVP.
 It replaces the secure world payload with Realm world binary.
-Currently, due to prototype nature of the code changes, all the appropriate cache maintenance operations are not done and hence the cache state modelling is disabled when running on the FVP.
-Further, the Granule protection table (GPT) initialization sequence is a work in progress (although functional).
+The Granule protection table (GPT) initialization sequence is a work in progress (although functional).

 --------------